Difference-in-Differences Designs: A Practitioner's Guide: Medicaid and mortality: The running example

 Our outcome variable is the crude adult mortality rate, $Y_{i,t}$, for people ages 20-64 (measured per 100,000) by county ($i$) from 2009 to 2019 released by the \citet{CDC_Vital_Statistics}.\footnote{It is common to adjust mortality rates by the county age distribution.
-Unfortunately, the CDC measurements of age-specific deaths for many counties are restricted due to there being fewer than ten annual deaths.
-We aim to use publicly available and shareable data for pedagogical purposes; we follow \citet{Borgschulte2020} and use the crude mortality rate.} We denote county $i$'s adult population in 2013 as $W_i$ and its socioeconomic covariates in year $t$ (discussed below) as $X_{i,t}$.
-The information in Table \ref{tab:adoptions} defines the treatment group variable $G_i$ that equals the year in which county $i$'s state expanded Medicaid with $G_i=\infty$ for the non-expansion states.
+Unfortunately, the CDC measurements of age-specific deaths are restricted for counties with fewer than 10 annual deaths.
+We aim to use publicly available and shareable data for pedagogical purposes; we follow \citet{Borgschulte2020} and use the crude mortality rate.} We denote county $i$'s adult population in 2013 by $W_i$ and its socioeconomic covariates in year $t$ (discussed below) by $X_{i,t}$.
+The information in Table \ref{tab:adoptions} defines the treatment group variable $G_i$ that equals the year in which county $i$'s state expanded Medicaid; $G_i=\infty$ for the non-expansion states.
 Our final sample contains 2,604 counties in states with complete data on mortality rates from 2009 to 2019 and covariates for 2013 and 2014.

 Faced with a setup such as this, researchers need to make a range of tightly related choices.
-Which treatment groups in Table \ref{tab:adoptions} should be compared to each other and over what time horizons?
+Which treatment groups in Table \ref{tab:adoptions} should be compared with each other and over what time horizons?
 What must be true for those comparisons to identify causal effects, and how should one empirically evaluate their plausibility?
 How can other information, such as covariates or pre-period outcomes, be used to improve the credibility of the design?
 How do these methodological choices affect the causal interpretation of a given analysis?
 The aim of this review is to demonstrate to practitioners using DiD in realistic scenarios why and how to use state-of-the-art econometric tools to answer these questions.